-W /hat How Who When

-Element Component Action Plan Oversight Timeline

-Integrated Fraud Policy Senior management to endorse and Chief Every

-Policy and Control promote the Plan and to ensure staff Executive three

-Plan awareness of the plan on an ongoing Officer years.

-basis.

-Include relevant staff who are Chief Every

-involved in prevention activities in Executive three

-reviews of the Plan.
-Officer years.

-Risk Risk profile Consider and assess fraud and Chief Review

-assessment and corruption risk and include in the Executive every

-management overall Corporate Risk Register Officer three

-years.

-Internal Corporate Develop, approve, review and Chief Ongoing

-Controls Governance update various governance policies Executive Suggest

-Framework e.g. Code of Conduct, Ethics Policy, Officer review

-Conflict of Interest, Public Interest policies

-Disclosure Policy, Fraud Policy, every

-Procurement Policy, Entertainment three

-& Hospitality Policy, Gifts Policy etc. years

-(these are illustrations only)

-Outline clear accountability and Chief

-reporting responsibilities in staff Executive

-position descriptions.
-Officer

-Where fraud risks are known to exist Respective

-(e.g. procurement, capital managers

-expenditure management, payroll,

-travel, entertainment recruitment

-etc), clearly document work

-processes and make available to

-council officers.

-Conduct screening of potential new Human

-employees.
-As a minimum all resources

-employees should be subject to

-referee checks, but also consider

-undertaking Police checks.
-21.5

-Accountabilit Monitor recordkeeping for Chief As

-y and adherence to record keeping and Executive required

-responsibility document management policies.
-Officer

-structures Supervisors to monitor compliance Respective Ongoing

-with work procedures. managers
+What How Who When Element Component Action Plan Oversight Timeline Integrated Policy Fraud Policy and Control Plan Senior management to endorse and promote the Plan and to ensure staff awareness of the plan on an ongoing basis.
+Chief Executive Officer Every two years.
+Include relevant staff who are involved in prevention activities in reviews of the Plan.
+Chief Executive Officer Every two years.
+Risk assessment Risk profile and management Consider and assess fraud and corruption risk and include in the overall Corporate Risk Register Chief Executive Officer Review every two years.
+Internal Controls Corporate Governance Framework Develop, approve, review and update various governance policies e.g. Code of Conduct, Ethics Policy, Conflict of Interest, Public Interest Disclosure Policy, Fraud Policy, Procurement Policy, Entertainment & Hospitality Policy, Gifts Policy etc. (these are illustrations only) Outline clear accountability and reporting responsibilities in staff position descriptions.
+Where fraud risks are known to exist (e.g. procurement, capital Chief Executive Officer Chief Executive Officer Respective managers Ongoing Suggest review policies every three years Accountabilit y and expenditure management, payroll, travel, entertainment recruitment etc), clearly document work processes and make available to council officers.
+Conduct screening of potential new employees.
+As a minimum all employees should be subject to referee checks, but also consider undertaking Police checks.
+Monitor recordkeeping for adherence to record keeping and Human resources Chief Executive As required responsibility structures document management policies.
+Supervisors to monitor compliance with work procedures.
+Officer Respective managers Ongoing

 Supervisors to ensure proper and Respective

 adequate advice and support is managers

-provided to staff on procedures managers
+provided to staff on procedures

 where needed.

-Conjor

 Senior executives and managers to Senior

 demonstrate adherence to work Management

 procedures. group

 Organisation chart to be kept Corporate

 updated and available to all officers.
 Service

 Director/HR

 Manager

 Include prevention of fraud and HR Manager/ As

 corruption as part of job description Director required

 documentation for all staff Corporate

 Service

 Review and update delegations Chief Ongoing

 register regularly.
 Executive and

 Officer regular

-Internal Internal Audit to regularly review Chief Ongoing
+Internal Internal Audit to regularly review Audit Ongoing

-Audit governance, risk management and Executive
+Audit governance, risk management and Committee 0 0

-internal control processes, and issue Officer
+internal control processes, and issue

 and provide recommendations for

 improved systems.

 Conflicts of Regularly review Conflict of Interest Chief Annually

 Interest and Policy and procedures and keep up Executive

 Personal to date.
 Officer

 disclosures Register of Interests for councillors Chief Ongoing

 and senior executives must be kept Executive and

 up to date and disclosed where Officer and regular

 appropriate.
-Mayor
+Mayor -0

 All staff to make annual declarations Human Annually

-of conflict of interests and related Resource
+of conflict of interests and related Resource ,

 party transactions; and a register of Manager

 interests maintained.

 Committees Form Governance committee to Council Ongoing

-and specifically address fraud and Council
+and specifically address fraud and 9909

 Workgroups corruption risk (e.g. audit

-vvoi kgi oups

-committee, governance & finance
+Trong oups committee, governance & finance

-C+off Policies and committee etc).
-Chiof Ongoine
+committee etc).

-Staff Policies and procedures and other Chief Ongoing as
+Staff Policies and Policies and procedures and other Chief Ongoing as

 Education procedures related processes and information Executive required

-and must be made available on intranet Officer
+and procedures must be made available on intranet Officer required

 awareness Training and Provide appropriate training to all Human Annually

-awareness staff on the contents and purposes Resource
+awareness staff on the contents and purposes Resource Annuany

-of the Fraud Policy and Fraud Manager
+awareness of the Fraud Policy and Fraud

+Control Plan Manager